The best summer camps in California, United States

 About summer camp in California

-What's the weather like during camp season?
+What’s the weather like for camps in California?

 How long does the season run?